llm-bible/llm-bible.github.io/_publications/sharma2023performance.markdown

 bibkey: sharma2023performance
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.00112"}
-tags: ['Prompting', 'Model Architecture', 'GPT', 'Tools']
+tags: ['Tools', 'GPT', 'Prompting', 'Model Architecture']
 ---
 Artificial intelligence is gaining traction in more ways than ever before.
 The popularity of language models and AI-based businesses has soared since